Muhammadegb1/AIEngineer2025_Bootcamp/LangGraph/README.md

-# LangGraph - Stateful Chatbot with Long-Term Memory
+# LangGraph

-This repository demonstrates how to build a **stateful chatbot** using **LangGraph**, with long-term memory, conditional routing, and graph-based logic.
+This repository demonstrates how to build a **stateful chatbot** using **LangGraph**, with conditional routing, and graph-based logic.
 The chatbot can remember previous conversations, summarize them, and manage branching flows.

 ---